Brown v. District of Columbia

 D.D.C., Civ.
 No. 10-2250 (ESH)

 In Brown v.
-District of Columbia, the firm is co-counsel on behalf of a class of people living in nursing facilities in the District of Columbia, who are challenging the District’s systemic failure to comply with its obligations under the Americans with Disabilities Act and the Rehabilitation Act, as interpreted by the Supreme Court in Olmstead v.
+District of Columbia, the firm is co-counsel on behalf of a class of people living in nursing facilities funded by the District of Columbia Medicaid program, who challenged the District’s systemic failure to comply with its obligations under the Americans with Disabilities Act and the Rehabilitation Act, as interpreted by the Supreme Court in Olmstead v.
 LC ex rel.
 Zimring, 527 U.S. 581 (1999).

-In this case, the plaintiffs allege that the District of Columbia’s program for transitioning Medicaid beneficiaries from nursing facilities to the community, where they can live a less restricted life, is fundamentally inadequate.
+Under the “integration mandate” of the Americans with Disabilities Act and Olmstead, state and local governments must provide community-based services to people with disabilities whenever possible.
+Unnecessarily segregating people in institutions is illegal discrimination.
+The Brown Plaintiffs alleged that the District’s program for transitioning Medicaid beneficiaries from nursing facilities to the community, where they can live a less restricted life, is fundamentally inadequate.

-The case was remanded to the district court and in December 2021 the second trial was completed.
-Since remand, Terris, Pravlik & Millian, LLP, has been representing the plaintiffs, along with lead counsel AARP Foundation, and Disability Rights DC at University Legal Services.
+The Court’s judgment is the culmination of 14 years of litigation.
+The suit was filed in 2010.
+After two appeals, the U.S. Court of Appeals for the District of Columbia ordered a remand trial in 2019.
+Since remand, Terris, Pravlik & Millian, LLP, has been representing the Plaintiffs, along with lead counsel AARP Foundation, and Disability Rights DC at University Legal Services.

 Back to Current Civil Rights Cases